jq153387/avancevl.github.io/engineering/frontend_testing.md

 ## Checklist

 [x] Is your front-end pixel perfect to designer's mockup.
+[x] Did you check what happens when you rotate your phone's orientation to horizontal?
 [x] Did you check mobile iOS and Android?
 [x] Did you check desktop Chrome, Safari, Firebase?